robertchase/meander/README.md

 ### echo

-This function, `echo`, takes three parameters, the third parameter being optional.
-The annotations are standard `python` syntax, but only provide hints at the values that the function expects.
+This function, `echo`, takes three parameters.
+The annotations (`int`, `bool` and `str`) are standard `python` syntax, but only provide hints at the values that the function expects.
 When wired to `meander`, these values are pulled from the `HTTP Request` by name, and passed to the function *after being validated&mdash;and converted to the proper type&mdash;based on the parameter's annotations*.

 ```
 def echo(a: int, b: bool, c: str = None):